Ko Adang: Tourism

 There are some mountain trails suitable for hiking through the jungle forest.
-View points along the way offer views over the nearby island of Ko Lipe and the sea panorama behind.

-The island is very quiet and undeveloped, thanks to being part of Tarutao National Park.
-On the southern tip (closest to Ko Lipe) there are camping facilities, as well as bungalows, all belonging to the national park.
+Being part of the Tarutao National Marine Park, the island is very quiet and undeveloped.
+On the southern tip (closest to Ko Lipe) there are national park-run camping facilities, and bungalows.
 There is also a ranger station.
 Long-tail boats can be hired to get to other sights on and around Ko Adang, including a black sand beach to the north of the island.